evga/retard.js/README.md

 - The function will be called again if/when the value is updated
   - this happens when you do `value.write()` or ...
   - when you do `value.changed()`
-- Reactive elements allow functions to be defined as childs:
+- A `ReactiveElement` allow functions to be defined as childs:
-  - these function are wrapped in a `ReactiveCallback`
+  - these functions are wrapped in a `ReactiveCallback`
   - the child is automatically updated if/when needed

 > [!IMPORTANT]
-> using `v.value` directly DOES NOT trigger reactivity
+> Using `v.value` directly DOES NOT trigger reactivity

 > [!NOTE]
 > Other frameworks have additional methods/options like `untrack` to allow reading the value without triggering reactivity.
 This is not needed here, just access `v.value` directly.